-Question: Now that it’s colder where I live, short-finger gloves aren’t enough protection for weekend rides starting at 8 a.m.
+Question: In the current changing weather where I live, short-finger gloves aren’t enough protection for weekend rides starting at 8 a.m.
 But by 10, long-fingered gloves are too hot and I have to stop to change.
 Is there a better way? – Roger M.

 Coach Fred Matheny Replies: Here’s what I do: Start cool fall rides (or winter rides, depending on where you live) wearing regular short-finger cycling gloves with long-finger polypro gloves over them.
 Then when the temperature warms, sit up and pull off the long gloves.
 They’re lightweight, so they stash easily in a jersey pocket.

 For an afternoon ride, do the opposite.
 Start with your short-finger gloves, then pull your polypros over them as the sun sinks and your hands get cold.